Military aviation

 Located in the center of Riga, opposite the Riga International Bus Station, near the Riga Railway Passenger Station.

-Riga Central Market is the largest market in Latvia, which was once recognized as the best and most modern market in Europe.
-Its bright symbol is the 20th century.
-Market pavilions built in the 1920s and originally used for military purposes.
+Riga Central Market is the largest market in Latvia, once considered the best and most modern market in Europe.
+Its most striking symbol is the market pavilions built in the 1920s, which were originally used for military purposes.

-During World War I, the German army established Vaiņode Airport in Kurzeme, where several airships were permanently located.
-These were elongated-shaped balloons filled with gas and enclosed to carry passengers and cargo.
-Control was provided by an internal combustion or electric motor and a wing in the housing.
-The airships were intended for reconnaissance or for bombing an enemy, for example, by attacking a Russian army seaplane airfield on the island of Roņi.
-The hangars are known to be called Walhalla and Walther.
+During World War I, the German army established the Vainode airport in Kurzeme, where several airships were permanently stationed.
+They were oblong balloons filled with gas, with rooms attached to the hulls for transporting passengers and cargo.
+The control was provided by an internal combustion or electric engine and a wing in the hull.
+The airships were intended for reconnaissance or bombing the enemy, for example, they carried out an attack on the Russian army seaplane airfield near Roņu Island.
+It is known that the hangars were called “Walhalla” and “Walther”.

-After the Latvian War of Independence, the hangars were dismantled and used to build the hangars of the Riga Central Market, planning to leave them in their original size.
-It was later decided to use only the upper parts of the hangars.
+After the Latvian War of Independence, the hangars were dismantled and used for the construction of the Riga Central Market hangars, with the intention of leaving them in their original dimensions.
+Later, it was decided to use only the upper parts of the hangars.

-Today you can see the metal structures of the German army airship hangar.
-The market provides a pleasant way to learn about the origins of world aviation.
-Tour application: +37167358157; gints.aksiks@rct.lv.
+Today, you can see the metal structures of the German army airship hangar.
+The market allows you to get acquainted with the evidence of the beginnings of world aviation in a pleasant way.
+Tour booking: +37167358157; gints.aksiks@rct.lv.

 After the airfield was established in this area in 1953 at the request of the USSR Ministry of Defence, the Zvārde Church, the Ķerkliņi Church and the Rīteļi Cemetery were actually located in the centre of the airfield - next to an artificial airfield with access roads and defence positions, which was used as a target by Soviet pilots.
 Planes flew here from airfields in Latvia and elsewhere in the Soviet Union.
 In less than 40 years, the church, the cemetery, the former manor house and dozens of surrounding buildings were reduced to ruins.
 Today, the site is cared for by the Saldus Martin Luther Church.
 The surrounding area is still contaminated with unexploded ordnance and it can be dangerous to walk off the roads.